 In addition to Blue Paths, there’s also the BrightBlue employee resource network.
-As part of the Diversity and Inclusion strategy, Bright Blue, established in 2017, educates the community about the varying mental and physical capabilities of individuals and employees.
+As part of the Inclusion and Diversity strategy, Bright Blue, established in 2017, educates the community about the varying mental and physical capabilities of individuals and employees.
 BrightBlue is one 10 Employee Resource Networks committed to advancing Blue Cross’ Diversity and Inclusion strategy.

-“Diversity is more than recognizing race and gender,” said Bridget Hurd, senior director, Diversity and Inclusion.
+“Diversity is more than recognizing race and gender,” said Bridget Hurd, vice president, Inclusion and Diversity.
 “It is recognizing the uniqueness of each individual, the many dimensions of diversity and that we all have different experiences and perspectives.”

 This is a crucial observation and major key to building a successful company.

 Although the tide is changing, there’s still room for improvement.
 People with disabilities must be a part of this ongoing conversation.
 As recruiters, the objective should be attracting top-tier talent, in every form.